 On 21 March 2022, the APPG filed judicial review proceedings in the High Court (Administrative Division) challenging the FCA's decision not to act on John Swift QC's findings that the IRHP Redress Scheme adopted flawed eligibility criteria, excluding a third of customers who were deemed to be 'sophisticated'.
 The claim explains that the FCA has not disclosed key documents that were relevant to its decision-making and asks that the Court order further disclosure if the Court grants the APPG permission to pursue its claim.

-• Second, fundraising is required to meet the APPG’s potential exposure to adverse costs.
-The APPG has no resources for these proceedings beyond those raised on CrowdJustice, and it therefore applied for a costs capping order to limit its potential liability to pay the FCA’s costs, if the claim is unsuccessful.
+The High Court also made a cost-capping order.
 The High Court ordered that if either party to the proceedings is unsuccessful and ordered to pay costs, the costs will be capped at 40% of what the APPG is able to fundraise.
 Therefore, 40% of the funds raised to date and going forward will be held in reserve for this purpose.
-If the APPG is successful, those funds can be released to meet any of the APPG’s own outstanding costs.
-Any surplus will be returned to donors if it is not required (although it is unlikely that there will be a surplus)
+If the APPG is successful, those funds can be released to meet any of the APPG's own outstanding costs.
+A copy of the judgment is available here.

 The upshot of the above is that, of the c. £100,000 raised to date, £40,000 must now be held on account of possible adverse costs risks.
 The APPG is seeking to raise a further £100,000.
 If successful, that will enable costs and disbursements of up to £120,000 to be paid, with the balance of £80,000 being held to meet the APPG's potential adverse costs liability.